Lilit Phra Lo: Plot

 Song and Suang are two cities with royal rulers.
 When Suang attacks Song, the king of Song is killed, but the city is defended.
 The son who succeeds has two daughters, Phuean and Phaeng.
 When the king of Suang dies, he is succeeded by his son, Phra Lo, a man of "incomparable beauty."

 Princesses Phuean and Phaeng hear of Lo's beauty and fall in love.
 Their maids Ruen and Roi arrange to have traders sing of the princesses' beauty so that Lo hears and falls in love with them in return.

 The maids search for love magic to draw Lo to Song.
 All adepts refuse, saying their skills will not work on a king.
-The maids are taken to see Pu Chao Saming Phrai deep in the mountains.
+The maids are taken to see Pu Chao Saming Phrai (Who is depicted as a weretiger-like rishi) deep in the mountains.
 He casts a spell which makes Lo desperate to travel to Song and make love to the princesses.
 Lo’s mother hires all the local adepts who successfully counter the spell.
 The maids send word to Pu Chao Saming Phrai who reinforces the spell, but Lo’s mother finds an adept who again can counter it.
 After the maids send word again, Pu Chao Saming Phrai recruits a massive spirit army which overwhelms the guardian spirits of Song and the magic of the city’s adepts.
-Pu Chao Saming Phrai then sends a flying betelnut which makes Lo unstoppable.
+Pu Chao Saming Phrai then sends a flying betel nut which makes Lo unstoppable.
 His mother pleads with him in vain then gives him her blessing.

 Lo leaves with a great army.
 Along the way he is torn between thoughts of his queen, consorts, and mother left behind, and his obsession with the princesses ahead.
 At the frontier, he sends the army home except for a hundred troops and two manservants, Khwan and Kaeo.
 They get past the border guards by bribery and subterfuge.
 At the Kalong River, he is again torn between going onwards or back home.
 When he looks for an omen in the river, the prediction is that he will not survive to return home, yet he decides to travel on.
 He leaves the remainder of the army behind, and sends ahead the two manservants who find the royal park of Song.